balo1991/airbnb-clone-project/README.md

 Payment System: This handles the financial transactions associated with bookings.
 It ensures that payments are securely processed and recorded, associating them with specific bookings to complete the reservation process.

+**API Security**

+Securing the backend API is one of the most critical aspects of this project.
+It ensures that sensitive data remains protected and that the application is resilient against malicious attacks.
+We will implement key measures to safeguard our API endpoints.

+Authentication: This is the process of verifying a user's identity when they attempt to access protected resources.
+By requiring a user to log in with a username and password (or a token), we can confirm they are who they say they are, which is essential for protecting private user data and ensuring only legitimate users can create or manage bookings.

+Authorization: Once a user is authenticated, authorization determines what they are allowed to do.
+For example, a host should only be authorized to edit their own property listings, not those of another user.
+This prevents unauthorized actions and protects data integrity across the platform.

+Rate Limiting: This measure controls the number of API requests a user can make within a specific time frame.
+It is a vital defense against brute-force attacks and denial-of-service (DoS) attempts, helping to prevent our systems from being overwhelmed and ensuring consistent availability and performance for all users.

 **Team Roles**
 Based on the project's needs and industry standards, here are the roles and responsibilities for a project team working on a web application like this AirBnB clone.